jw1912/bullet/README.md

 - **bullet_core**
     - An ML framework that is generic over backends
-    - A network graph is constructed using `GraphBuilder`, which internally generates a `GraphIR`
-    - [Optimisation passes](docs/advanced-examples/operator-fusion.md) are performed on the `GraphIR`
-    - The `GraphIR` is then compiled into a `Graph<D: Device>`, for a specific backend device
+    - Graphs are defined once (ahead of use), then optimsed and compiled for a given backend device
-        - Upon which forwards and backwards passes, editing weights/inputs, etc, may be performed
-        - A small set of (composable) optimisers are included that ingest a graph and provide update methods for it
     - A token single-threaded CPU backend is included for verifying correctness of the crate and other backend implementations
     - See the [MNIST](examples/extra/mnist.rs) example for using `bullet_core` as a general-purpose ML framework
 - **bullet_cuda_backend**